glidaa/userscience.org/_links/terms.md

 * Account means a unique account created for You to access our Service or parts of our Service.
 * Business, for the purpose of the CCPA (California Consumer Privacy Act), refers to the Company as the legal entity that collects Consumers' personal information and determines the purposes and means of the processing of Consumers' personal information, or on behalf of which such information is collected and that alone, or jointly with others, determines the purposes and means of the processing of consumers' personal information, that does business in the State of California.
-* Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Intellabridge Technology Corporation , 2060 Broadway, Boulder CO 80302.

-  For the purpose of the GDPR, the Company is the Data Controller.
+* Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Userscience.org For the purpose of the GDPR, the Company is the Data Controller.
 * Consumer, for the purpose of the CCPA (California Consumer Privacy Act), means a natural person who is a California resident.
 A resident, as defined in the law, includes (1) every individual who is in the USA for other than a temporary or transitory purpose, and (2) every individual who is domiciled in the USA who is outside the USA for a temporary or transitory purpose.
 * Cookies are small files that are placed on Your computer, mobile device or any other device by a website, containing the details of Your browsing history on that website among its many uses.
 * Country refers to: Colorado, United States